-The Panel anticipates that any amendments to the guidelines for management of electricity supply shortfall events will be made by 31 December 2009 and could consequently affect load shedding arrangements for the summer of 2009/2010, should an electricity supply shortfall event occur.
-The Panel also notes that amendments to these guidelines in addition to those proposed by AEMO could affect future MRL determinations undertaken by AEMO.
+The Panel notes that the amendments to the guidelines for management of electricity supply shortfall events could consequently affect load shedding arrangements for the summer of 2009/2010, should an electricity supply shortfall event occur.
+The Panel also notes that these amendments could affect future MRL determinations undertaken by AEMO.